egonSchiele/contracts.ruby/TUTORIAL.md

       :contract => the contract that got violated, :class => the method's class,
       :method => the method,
-      :contracts => a list of contracts on the method }
+      :contracts => the contract object

-There's also a `success_callback` that gets called when a contract succeeds.
-It doesn't do anything by default, but you can monkeypatch it to do whatever you would like.
+    }

-If either callback returns `false`, the method that the contract is guarding will not be called.
+If `failure_callback` returns `false`, the method that the contract is guarding will not be called (the default behaviour).

 ## Misc